 How This Pillar Interacts With Other Lanes

-- Self Governance Framework: family stability depends on adults who can regulate themselves before they attempt to regulate others.
+- Self Governance Framework: family stability depends on adults who regulate themselves before they attempt to regulate others.

 - Discipline Before Dollars: financial structure supports stable homes, and unstable homes drain financial progress.